robashton/blog/input/pages/The client API for my clojure document database/content.markdown

-Let's start our little foray into seeing what code I cooked up by looking at how I did the Client API for CRavenDB as it'll give us a good indication as to the sort of features I wanted to support.
+Let's start our little foray into seeing what code I cooked up by looking at how I did the Client API for CravenDB as it'll give us a good indication as to the sort of features I wanted to support.

 - [I wrote a document database in Clojure](/entries/i-wrote-a-document-database-in-clojure.html)